FBAR and American Expatriates

 When is FBAR due?

-The form TD F90-22.1 is due by June 30 of every year.
+The form TD F90-22.1 is due by April 15 of every year.
 There is no extension to present this form.
-The FBAR form must be received by June 30.
+You’re allowed an automatic extension to October 15 if you fail to meet the FBAR annual due date of April 15.

 Is FBAR filed with a US tax return?